abeljohn/spotify-now-playing/README.md

 macOS menubar application that enables Spotify playback control and song notifications

+No Spotify login needed!
+Spotify Now Playing accesses the Spotify desktop app directly.
+(A public Spotify API is used to retrieve album artwork, but Spotify Now Playing is capable of running fully offline)

-written in Obj-C, designed for macOS 10.14+
+Written in Obj-C, designed for macOS 10.14+

 ## Installation

 Download and unzip the [latest release](https://github.com/abeljohn/spotify-now-playing/releases/latest) ([direct download](https://github.com/abeljohn/spotify-now-playing/releases/latest/download/SpotifyNowPlaying.app.zip)), or download and compile the source in Xcode.

-*Note: to bypass the warning for unidentified developer go to System Preferences > Security & Privacy > General > Open Anyway.
-Alternatively, right click on the app in Finder, and select Open.*
+*Note: to bypass the warning for unidentified developer right click on the app in Finder, and select Open.
+Alternatively, go to System Preferences > Security & Privacy > General > Open Anyway.
+Or better yet, read through the source code and build it yourself!*

 ## Features